-- Preparing students for entry level positions in various criminal justice professions including law enforcement, corrections (including probation and parole), homeland security, electronic crime investigation and private security/loss prevention.
+- Preparing students for entry level positions in various criminal justice professions including law enforcement, corrections (including probation and parole), homeland security, crime analysis and private security/loss prevention.

 - Helping to establish partnerships between DMACC and area federal, state, county and municipal criminal justice agencies.

 - Providing a foundation for AA or AAS degree students to continue their education at 4-year academic institutions.